 Transparent Purchasing / Farm Gate Pricing

-We purchase ripe coffee cherry a short walk from the farmers’ homes, and in 2021 we paid $2.02 USD per pound directly to the farmers (green weight equivalent).
+We purchase ripe coffee cherry a short walk from the farmers’ homes, and in 2023 for every pound of green coffee $3.14 USD was paid directly to the farmers for coffee cherry.
 We have no exclusivity contracts or obligations with any farmers and they are completely free to sell to us or do their traditional processing and sell to other traders.
 In order to sell to us the farmers need to be more careful and selective in their picking, but are then freed of the labor in pulping, washing, and initial drying at home which they must do when selling to all other buyers in the region.
-All other traders in the region are commodity-focused and in the 2021 season their prices fluctuated from $0.77-1.15 USD per pound (green weight equivalent), and therefore our price paid to farmers was double their average.
+The other traders in the region are commodity-focused and in the 2023 season their prices fluctuated from $1.80-2.20 USD per pound (green weight equivalent), so our price was about 50% greater.

 The farmers appreciate that our price doesn’t fluctuate through the season, and they also appreciate being paid transparently and promptly, which isn’t always the norm.
 We pay our farmers in cash at least twice per week, so when they bring coffee to be weighed and received they either receive cash immediately or a receipt that they can redeem for cash within 2 days.
 Every transaction is documented giving us a paper record of exactly who contributed and how much (perhaps that will be an off-season project to get it all put in a rather large spreadsheet!).

 In addition to $3.14 per pound paid to the farmers, $0.57 per pound was paid to our local employees, so $3.71 per pound has gone directly into the pockets of the local community.